Yassin Maouche

-Yassin Maouche (born 23 July 1997) is a French footballer who plays as a midfielder for Swiss side Étoile Carouge.
+Yassin Maouche (born 23 July 1997) is a French footballer who plays as a midfielder.

 Professional career

 After a promising debut season with Servette in the Swiss Challenge League, Maouche signed his first professional contract with Zürich on 6 July 2017.
 Maouche made his professional debut with FCZ in a 2–0 Swiss Super League win over Sion on 10 August 2017.

 On 1 February 2019, Maouche was relegated to the U-21 squad, which plays in the third-tier Swiss Promotion League.

 On 16 February 2021, he signed with Schaffhausen.

 Personal life

 Maouche was born in France to Algerian parents.
 He acquired French nationality on 6 January 2003, through the collective effect of his parents' naturalization.
 His brother Mohamed Maouche is also a professional footballer.